Oncology Billing Services in Ohio

 Every OH payer has specific rules for oncology claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem Oncology Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS Oncology Claims

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial oncology claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial oncology claims.
 We know their OH specific fee schedules, prior authorization requirements for oncology procedures, and their appeal timelines when claims are denied.
 Correct HCPCS drug codes with exact dosage units.
 NDC numbers required by many payers.

-Ohio Medicaid routes oncology patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes oncology patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own oncology authorization and billing rules that we manage.

-CGS Administrators processes Medicare oncology claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around infusion administration to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare oncology claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around infusion administration to prevent medical necessity denials.

 Denial Prevention for Ohio Oncology